nadrama-com/nadrama/README.md

 When running `./install.sh` it will temporarily set the failurePolicy of those webhooks to `Ignore` (fail open).
 This should permit all charts to install correctly, in a single run.
 The `./install.sh` script uses a trap to attempt to restore the failurePolicy to `Ignore` once complete.

 ## Cluster Design & Assumptions

+The design of this repository is such that you can still override all chart values via the generated `_values` directory YAML files.

+However, we have chosen what we believe are good defaults for all charts, and for any configuration option we believe will be commonly overriden (e.g. IP CIDR blocks), we've pushed that configuration up into the `_values` directory files to give greater visibility into what is likely to need changing dependending on your deploy target.

+Here are the assumptions made by the default/generated values files:

 * We assume Kuberentes is configured with dual-stack IPv4 + IPv6.